WHAT TO WEAR FOR ENGAGEMENT PHOTOS

 Coordinate with your partner.

-On the day of your engagement photos, both you and your fiancé should look like you are heading to the same place.
-If you are wearing a suit and she is wearing shorts, a tank top, and flip-flops, it’s not going to look right.
+On the day of your engagement photos, you and your fiancé should look like you are heading to the same place.
+If you are wearing a suit and she is wearing shorts, a tank top, and flip-flops, it won’t look right.
 Both of you should wear clothes that are on the same dress level: casual, dressy, flirty, etc.

 Don’t redo your hair or makeup style, or tan right before your engagement photos.